 I was feeling good, great even, and with the assistance of treatment thought I had finally given cancer the flick.

-My message for other women is know your body.
-Knowledge is power – the more you know your body, the more you will know when something isn’t right.
-If you find any lumps or bumps, discharge or abnormalities, no matter how small, visit your doctor straight away.
+My message for other women is to know your body.
+Knowledge is power - the more you know your body, the more you will know when something isn't right.
+If you find any lumps or bumps, discharge, or abnormalities, no matter how small, visit your doctor straight away.
 Do not pass GO!
 Do not collect 200 dollars!
-Don’t delay!
-Don’t put it off!
-Don’t procrastinate!
-You are never too young, healthy, fit or busy for breast cancer.
+Don't delay!
+Don't put it off!
+Don't procrastinate!
+You are never too young, healthy, fit, or busy for breast cancer.